kimerajoseph/FRIDAY_code_challenge_KJ/README.md

   <img src='https://coverager.com/wp-content/uploads/2019/10/FRIDAY.png' width='20%' style = "align:center; margin=:auto">
 <h1 align='center'>FRIDAY Code Challenge</h1>
 <h2 align='center'>Objective </h2>
-Process addresses from an external addresses provider into a format that is compatible with our system
+Process addresses from an external addresses provider into a format that is compatible with our internal system

 ## Scope of work
 An address provider returns addresses only with concatenated street names and numbers.
 However, our system has separate fields for street name and street number.
 We are going to take in the address, process it and return a JSON object with street and housenumber as keys with corresponding values